Advice to help you navigate the UK benefits system

 NASS have access to a number of publications produced by an external agency covering a range of issues including:

 Claiming Personal Independence Payment (PIP)and appealing PIP decisions

 Claiming Eemployment and Support Allowance (ESA )and appealing ESA decisions

 These are all available free of charge to NASS members by contacting Garry Williams.
-Please specify which of the guides you would like to receive.
-Garry also writes supporting letters for NASS members exlaining the impact of living with axial SpA.
+Please let Garry know which of the guides you would like to receive.